Object-fabrication Targeted Attack for Object Detection: Experimental Results

-The universal perturbations and the corresponding adversarial examples are generated by Algorithm~\ref{alg:alg2}, and the universal attack results of TOG-F and TFA on two datasets are shown in Table~\ref{tab:universal_coco} and Table~\ref{tab:universal_bdd}.
-As it can be observed, the attack success rates of TFA are much higher than that of TOG-F for each specific class.
-This demonstrates that an elaborate targeted feature space attack has a better universal performance than the method attacking the final output layer for the TA-fabrication mode.
-Similar to the image-specific attack, the success rates of TOG-F on YOLOv5 are close to zero in the case of the universal attack.
-We also find that the average success rates on BDD100K dataset are higher than MS COCO dataset, since the images in BDD100K are mainly driving scenarios and the features are similar in different images.
+The universal perturbations and the corresponding adversarial examples are generated by Algorithm~\ref{alg:alg2}, and the universality attack results of TOG and TFA on two datasets are shown in Table~\ref{tab:universal_coco} and Table~\ref{tab:universal_bdd}.
+As it can be observed, the attack success rates of TFA are much higher than that of TOG and CAA for each specific class.
+This demonstrates that an elaborate targeted feature space attack has a better universal performance than the method attacking the final output layer.
+Similar to the image-specific attack, the success rates of TOG on YOLOv5 are close to zero in the case of the universality attack.
+We also find that the average success rates on BDD100K dataset are higher than the MS COCO dataset, since the images in BDD100K are mainly driving scenarios and the features are similar in different images.

-Fig.~\ref{fig:universal_show} shows the visualization results of the universal perturbations for the target objects (e.g., bird, cat, person and rider).
+Fig.~\ref{fig:universal_show} shows the visualization results of the universal perturbations for the target objects (e.g., bird, cat, person, and rider).
 In order to visualize these perturbations more clearly, we normalize the values from (-16, 16) to (0, 255).
 The first and second rows are the generated universal perturbations using FasterRCNN and YOLOv5 respectively.
 We can see that the general outlines of these target objects can be recognized in the universal perturbations, which implies the proposed method precisely locates the critical features of the target objects from the guided images.
-Then, the perturbations are added to different source images to achieve the universal attack.
+Then, the perturbations are added to different victim images to achieve the universality attack.
 Fig.~\ref{fig:universal} illustrates some subjective detection results of MS COCO and BDD100K datasets by applying the universal perturbations of cat and person on FasterRCNN and YOLOv5.